 \paragraph{Definition 1 (Executable Explanation).} Given an input problem $x$, an executable explanation is defined as a structured sequence of reasoning steps

-where each step $e_t$ specifies an executable operation, including its associated symbolic variables and a brief natural language description.
-The explanation is treated as a process specification rather than a narrative account; therefore, it is not allowed to explicitly reveal intermediate numerical values or the final answer.

-In practice, we prompt the LLM to generate candidate explanations using fixed prompting strategies (e.g., CoT, Plan-and-Solve).
-All generated reasoning traces are uniformly treated as executable explanations instead of purely descriptive text.
+where each step $e_t$ specifies an executable operation with its symbolic variables and a brief description.
+The explanation is a process specification, not a narrative, and must not reveal intermediate numerical values or the final answer.
+In practice, candidate explanations are generated via fixed prompting strategies (e.g., CoT, Plan-and-Solve) and uniformly treated as executable explanations.

-\paragraph{Definition 2 (Trustworthy Explanation).} An executable explanation $E$ is considered \emph{trustworthy} if it contains sufficient information such that an independent executor can recover the correct answer without access to the original input problem $x$.
+\paragraph{Definition 2 (Trustworthy Explanation).} $E$ is \emph{trustworthy} if an independent executor can recover the correct answer without access to the original problem $x$.
+We implement this via a \emph{blind execution verifier} $V$ that combines LLM-based step interpretation with white-box components (arithmetic solvers, rule-based matchers) to prevent external knowledge injection: the LLM only interprets the provided steps while white-box modules ensure operational correctness.
+The verifier receives only $E$ and produces

-To evaluate whether a generated explanation satisfies this criterion, we introduce a \emph{blind execution verifier} $V$, whose role is to translate textual explanations into an executable domain and execute them sequentially.
-To prevent the verifier from introducing external knowledge beyond the explanation itself, we construct a composite verification framework that integrates LLM-based step interpretation with white-box components such as arithmetic solvers and rule-based matchers.
-In this framework, the LLM is only responsible for interpreting and executing the provided steps, while the white-box modules ensure the correctness of each operation.

-The verifier receives only the explanation sequence $E$, without access to the original problem $x$, and produces a predicted answer:

-If blind execution successfully yields the correct answer, the explanation is deemed to encode a complete and executable solution structure.
-This indicates that the original LLM is capable of generating executable reasoning processes that lead to correct solutions under the given input, and the explanation is considered trustworthy.
+If $\hat{y}$ matches the ground truth, the explanation encodes a complete and executable solution structure and is deemed trustworthy.